10 things to do in Bryant Park NYC

 As soon as you arrive the first thing you will see if you access from Sixth Avenue is the popular Bryant Park fountain, although its real name is the Josephine Shaw Lowell Memorial Fountain which was erected in 1912 in honor of a social worker who fought to improve the working conditions of women.
 It was the first public monument in the city dedicated to a woman.

-If you visit Bryant Park in winter, this fountain is one of the most photographed places in the park because of the cold water freezes and creates curious shapes.
+If you visit Bryant Park in winter, this fountain is one of the most photographed places in the park because of the cold, the water freezes and creates curious shapes.

-4. Make the most of the most cultural Bryant Park
+4. Take advantage of the most cultural Bryant Park

-During the warmer months of the year, the Bryant Park Reading Room is a nice space under the trees where there are benches and tables to spend a nice time reading the newspaper or a book for free.
+During the warmer months of the year, the Bryant Park Reading Room is a beautiful space under the trees with benches and tables where you can spend some quality time reading the newspaper or a book for free.
 No need for IDs or cards.

 In addition, the Reading Room organizes lunchtime and after-work reading programs for those who work in nearby offices and want to get away from it all for a while.
 There are also book clubs, spelling contests, meetings with writers, film discussions and activities for children.